将 Snowflake 暂存区卷与服务搭配使用¶

 Guidelines when using stage volumes¶

-This section provides you with guidelines to follow when you implement application code in which containers use stage volumes.
+This section provides you with guidelines to follow when you implement application code in which a container uses a Snowflake stage as storage volume.

 Common guidelines for both implementations of stage volumes¶